Scriptural

 this personal revelation that we can truly discern that all humans,

-that are all sinners, are saved through the atoning sacrifice, life,
+that's all sinners, are saved through the atoning sacrifice, life, death,

-death, and resurrection of Jesus Christ, and there is nothing they can
+and resurrection of Jesus Christ, and there is nothing they can do to

-do to earn it.
-For any actions performed without faith in Jesus the
+earn it.
+For any actions performed without faith in Jesus the Christ

-Christ and without the guidance of His Spirit are not pleasing to God.
+and without the guidance of His Spirit are not pleasing to God.
+They

-They do not prepare individuals to receive grace, nor do they deserve
+do not prepare individuals to receive grace, nor do they deserve grace

-grace as a result.
-In fact, since they are not carried out in accordance
+as a result.
+In fact, since they are not carried out in accordance with

 Just remember that